Project Page: U.S. Universities Are Not Succeeding in Diversifying Faculty

 - Repository on the Open Science Framework, including early preprint

-Shareable images (please link to our paper and cite @natematias, @NeilLewisJr, and @HopesPsychology if you share on Twitter):
+Shareable images (please link to our paper and cite @natematias, @NeilLewisJr, and @HopesPsychology if you share on Twitter or Mastodon):

 If you are interested in your institution’s position in relation to relevant institution groups, the code and data listed above includes projections for every Carnegie category, US News category, and Opportunity Insights category, alongside code to generate similar charts.